Trump says Supreme Court list is down to 5 people, announcement coming Friday or Saturday

 “These are the smartest people, the smartest young people, you like to go young, because they’re there for a long time,” Trump said, adding that his nominee would “abide by the Constitution,” be a “good person” and have “very, very high moral values.”

-“The bottom line is we won the election, we have an obligation to do what’s right and act as quickly as possible,” the president said, doubling down on his calls over the weekend for Senate Republicans to act on a potential nominee “without delay.”

-The president added: “We have the right to do it and we have a lot of time, and I think the final vote should be taken, frankly, before the election.”
+The president said he thinks "the final vote should be taken, frankly, before the election.”

 SUPREME COURT JUSTICE RUTH BADER GINSBURG DEAD AT 87

-Just hours after it was announced that Ginsburg had passed away on Friday, Senate Majority Leader Mitch McConnell, R-Ky., vowed that a Trump nominee to the Supreme Court to fill her vacancy “will receive a vote on the floor of the United States Senate.”
+Just hours after Ginsburg's death was announced on Friday, Senate Majority Leader Mitch McConnell, R-Ky., vowed that a Trump nominee to the Supreme Court to fill her vacancy “will receive a vote on the floor of the United States Senate.”

 McConnell’s comments ignited a political firestorm, even prompting House Speaker Nancy Pelosi to say she wouldn’t rule out employing impeachment to block a Trump nominee.